-Failure by the Group to meet the required level of financial obligations in any given year results in a financial penalty for that year of up to 10% of the amount by which actual performance falls short of the required level.
+Failure to meet the required level of financial obligations in any given year may result in a financial penalty.
+The applicable penalty rate is 10% of the shortfall amount under the Kul-Bas Contract and exploration contracts, and 1% under the Kyzyloi and Akkulka Production Contracts.
 Repeated non-compliances by a license holder could result in a license being terminated, unless the non-compliances have been remedied by the license holder or waived by the licensing authority.
-At the date of this report the Group had not received any notifications of actual or threatened termination of any of the Group's licenses.
+At the date of this report the Group had not received any notifications of actual or threatened termination of any of the Group's licenses, with the exception of the Akkulka Oil, as described in the following section.